-Even if we did have access to Sandwhich deliciousness here in Illinois, I haven't seen this Roasted Butternut Squash Panini on the menu in a while, so having a recipe for it on hand is kind of vital.
+Even if we did have access to Sandwhich deliciousness near us, I haven't seen this Roasted Butternut Squash Panini on the menu in a while, so having a recipe for it on hand is kind of vital.

 This December, we’re republishing updated recipes from Oh My Veggies’ first year.
 This post was originally published on October 18, 2011.

 - 1 medium butternut squash peeled and cut into ¼ inch slices